MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-transfer-between-locations.md

 With the reclassification journal, you simply fill in the **Location Code** and the **New Location Code** fields.
 When you post the journal, the item ledger entries are adjusted at the locations in question.
 With this method, warehouse activities are not managed.

 > [!NOTE]
 >   If you have items recorded in your inventory without a location code, for example from a time when you only had one warehouse, then you cannot transfer those items using transfer orders.
 Instead, you must use the reclassification journal to reclassify the items from a blank location code to an actual location code.
-For more information, see step 3 in the "To transfer items with the item reclassification journal" section.
+For more information, see step 3 in [To transfer items with the item reclassification journal](inventory-how-transfer-between-locations.md#to-transfer-items-with-the-item-reclassification-journal).

 To transfer items, locations and transfer routes must be set up.
 For more information, see [Set Up Locations](inventory-how-setup-locations.md).